s11ngh/cs317/markov/README.md

 Make sure that none of your interesting sentences are identical to sentences that occur in the training text.
 Your program must be generating unique new sentences, not randomly picking complete sentences from the training text.

 ### Submission
+Submit (on Google Classroom):
+- the babbler.py file with your code
-Submit your most interesting 5 sentences from the longer texts, along with the code for babbler.py
+- your most interesting 5 sentences from the longer texts